Organization Staff

 Uy Pham

-Uy Pham is a first-year in Thayer from Orange County, California, currently planning to study government and/or philosophy.
-He’s looking forward to HMC Europe, as he has served as both a delegate and chair for similar conferences in high school.
-His favorite part of these conferences is the opportunity for delegates to not only build civic engagement but also immerse themselves in civic discourse and multilateral, dynamic conversations about the issues our global communities face.
+Uy Pham is a sophomore in Winthrop House from Orange County, California, currently planning to study government and/or statistics.
+He’s looking forward to HMC Europe this year, as he served as a delegate and chair for similar conferences in high school.
+This will be his fourth HMC conference overall.
+He values the opportunity for delegates to immerse themselves in dynamic conversations about the issues their communities face.
 In his free time, he enjoys playing and watching soccer, napping, and being Winnie the Pooh’s biggest fan.
 He looks forward to meeting everyone at this year’s conference and hearing the nuanced perspectives they share!

 United Nations Security Council